Building a Balanced k-d Tree in O(kn log n) Time: Implementation

 \subsection{Results for the $\mathitbf{O\left(kn \; \boldsymbol{\log} \; n\right)}$ Algorithm}

-The $O\left(kn \log n\right)$ \emph{k}-d tree-building algorithm was implemented in the Java language, and the single-threaded performance of the merge sorting, duplicate tuple removal and \emph{k}-d tree-building methods was measured using a 2.3 GHz Intel i7 processor.
-Figure \ref{fig:BuildingTime} shows the total time in seconds that was required to perform the initial merge sorts, remove the duplicate tuples and build the \emph{k}-d tree, plotted versus $n \log_2 \left(n\right)$ for $2^{18} \le n \le 2^{24}$ $\left(x,y,z,w\right)$ tuples of randomly-generated 32-bit integers.
-The dashed line of Figure \ref{fig:BuildingTime} shows the least-squares fit of the total time $t$ to the function $t = mn \log_2 \left(n\right)$ where $m$ is the slope of the line.
+The $O\left(kn \log n\right)$ \emph{k}-d tree-building algorithm was implemented in the Java language, and the single-threaded performance of the merge sorting, duplicate tuple removal, and \emph{k}-d tree-building methods was measured using a 2.3 GHz Intel i7 processor.
+Figure \ref{fig:BuildingTime} shows the total time in seconds that was required to perform the initial merge sorts, remove the duplicate tuples, and build the \emph{k}-d tree, plotted versus $n \log_2 \left(n\right)$ for $2^{18} \le n \le 2^{24}$ $\left(x,y,z,w\right)$ tuples of randomly-generated 32-bit integers.
+The dashed line depicts the least-squares fit of the total time $t$ to the function $t = mn \log_2 \left(n\right)$ where $m$ is the slope of the line.
 The correlation coefficient $r = 0.998$ indicates an adequate least-squares fit; hence, the execution times are proportional to $n \log_2 \left(n\right)$.
-The question of whether these execution times are proportional to $k$ will be addressed in Section \ref{sec:discussion} of this article.
+The question of whether these execution times are proportional to $k$ is discussed in Section \ref{sec:discussion} of this article.

 The $O\left(kn \log n\right)$ \emph{k}-d tree-building algorithm was parallelized via Java threads and its performance was measured for one to eight threads using a 2.3 GHz Intel quad-core i7 processor.
-Figure \ref{fig:BuildingParallel} shows the total time in seconds that was required to perform the initial merge sorts, remove the duplicate tuples and build the \emph{k}-d tree, plotted versus the number of threads $q$ for $n=2^{24}$ $\left(x,y,z,w\right)$ tuples of randomly-generated 32-bit integers.
-The dashed curve of Figure \ref{fig:BuildingParallel} shows the least-squares fit of the total time $t$ to the equation
+Figure \ref{fig:BuildingParallel} shows the total time in seconds that was required to perform the initial merge sorts, remove the duplicate tuples, and build the \emph{k}-d tree, plotted versus the number of threads $q$ for $n=2^{24}$ $\left(x,y,z,w\right)$ tuples of randomly-generated 32-bit integers.
+The dashed curve depicts the least-squares fit of the total time $t$ to the equation